Federal Convention (Germany): Procedure

-Normally, the new president takes office thirty days after the election at the earliest, as the term of office of the predecessor is still continuing.
+The new president takes office, after the term of his predecessor has ended.
 Only in the case of a vacancy (e.g. after the resignation of the predecessor, as happened in 2010 and 2012), the elected person takes office immediately upon acceptance of the election.
 Irrespective of this, a newly elected president does not take the oath of office before the Federal Convention, but after taking office in a joint session of the Bundestag and the Bundesrat.